5fatya/5fatya/README.md

 📫 Let’s connect!
 Feel free to reach out to me via LinkedIn https://www.linkedin.com/in/fatima-fares-a302a2318/ or email me at fatya7373@gmail.com / ffares@constructor.university.
-I am always open to discussing exciting new projects or opportunities in tech